 Who will be required to submit to a roadside drug test?

-A driver, motorcycle rider or supervising licence holder on a NSW road or road related area (eg public car park) can be subjected to oral fluid tests to detect the presence of the following three illicit drugs:
+A driver, motorcycle rider or supervising licence holder who is driving on a New South Wales road or related area may be requested to undertake an oral fluid test to determine the presence of the following three illegal substances:

-- Delta-9-tetrahydrocannabinol (THC), the active component of cannabis.
+- Delta-9-tetrahydrocannabinol (also known as ‘THC’) – the active component of cannabis;

 How long after using cannabis can delta-9-tetrahydrocannabinol (THC) be detected?

-Roadside drug testing technology will detect recent usage of cannabis several hours after use.
+Given the development of roadside drug testing, Police will be able to detect the presence of cannabis several hours after use.

 How long after consuming ecstasy or methylamphetamine (speed, ice etc) can these drugs be detected?

-Roadside drug testing technology will detect recent usage of speed, ice and ecstasy up to 48 hours after use.
+Roadside drug testing will also detect the use of speed, ice and ecstasy up to 48 hours after use.